Byron Writers Festival

-The Byron Bay Writers Festival (also called Byron Writers Festival) is a literary event taking place annually in Byron Bay, New South Wales.
-The festival commenced in 1997 and was founded by Chris Hanley and a dedicated group of volunteers who in part drew some of their inspiration from the Adelaide Writers Week.
+The Byron Writers Festival (formerly known as Byron Bay Writers Festival) is a literary event taking place annually in Byron Bay, New South Wales.
+The festival commenced in 1997 and was founded by Peter Barclay and a group of volunteers who in part drew some of their inspiration from the Adelaide Writers Week.
+The festival was organised through the Northern Rivers Writers' Centre, incorporated in 1995.
+In 2016, the Centre and the Festival were amalgamated under one banner and was renamed as Byron Writers Festival.

 It is held on the first weekend of August each year.
-As of 2010 it included presentations by over 100 participants.
-The festival has included interviews with a number of notable writers including Bret Easton Ellis, Matthew Reilly and Kathy Lette.
+As of 2010 it included presentations by over 100 participants, which has continued in every year since.
+The festival has included interviews with a number of notable writers including Cheryl Strayed, Bret Easton Ellis, Matthew Reilly and Kathy Lette.

 In 2005 the festival had an audience of between 7,000 and 8,000, an increase of 25 per cent over the previous year.
 Notable participants included Midnight Oil drummer and songwriter Rob Hirst, writers Delia Falconer and Kate Grenville, and novelist Robert Drewe who lives in the area.